Downloads:

 Management History

-Important sport fish include Largemouth Bass, White Crappie, and Channel Catfish.
-Red Drum were once an important game species, but the discontinued operation of the power plant on Nasworthy Reservoir in 2003 eliminated this fishery that was dependent on the plant’s heated water effluent.
-Palmetto Bass (Striped Bass x White Bass hybrid) were stocked from 1974 to 2007.
-In 2018 Palmetto Bass stockings resumed at a higher stocking density in an attempt to restructure the Gizzard Shad population.
+Important sport fish include Largemouth Bass, White Crappie, Channel Catfish, and Hybrid Striped Bass.
+Red Drum were once an important game species, but the discontinued operation of the power plant on Nasworthy Reservoir in 2003 eliminated the fishery that was dependent on the plant’s heated water effluent.
+Palmetto Bass (Striped Bass female x White Bass male) were stocked from 1974 to 2007.
+In 2018 and 2019 Palmetto Bass stockings resumed at a higher stocking density to restructure the Gizzard Shad population.
+In 2020 and 2022 Sunshine Bass (White Bass female x Striped Bass male) were stocked instead of Palmetto Bass.

 Fish Community